ckdextergames/Icarus_mods/README.md

 <a name="modlist">All mods:</a>

-*Compatible with Icarus Week 104 update, or the current later game build if updated with Icarus Mod Manager.*
+*Compatible with Icarus Week 104-112 updates, or the current later game build if updated with Icarus Mod Manager.*

 1. [Super Suit Modules](#1)
 2. [SpeedyCrafter and CrazyCrafter](#2)